I quit my suit-and-tie marketing job at age 27 to pursue the only thing I’d ever really cared about, which was playing music.

 If you’re not already subscribed, you can do that right here.

-What would you add to this list?
 The “Comments” section is below.

 About The Blog